 promoting social inclusion through music and the creative arts

-Have you visited JOS workshop recently?
-Please, share your thoughts, feelings and observation
+Have you visited a JOS workshop recently?
+Please, share your thoughts, feelings and observations

 of the 2009

 Link to excerpt from 15 minute radio feature

 by Amanda Cooper BA,

 Joy of Sound (JOS) is an inclusive music and creative arts project that is run by volunteers.
 JOS provides workshops and equipment to enable anybody, regardless of their abilities and dexterity, to enjoy taking part in music making and other arts activities.

 development, the JOS team of experienced inclusive workshop